RenderKit/embree/doc/src/tutorials.md

 and will connect automatically to one installed Xeon Phi™ Coprocessor in the system.

-For all tutorials, you can select an initial camera using the -vp (camera position), -vi (camera lookat point), -vu (camera up vector), and -fov (vertical field of view) command line parameters:
+For all tutorials, you can select an initial camera using the `-vp` (camera position), `-vi` (camera lookat point), `-vu` (camera up vector), and `-fov` (vertical field of view) command line parameters:

     ./tutorial00 -vp 10 10 10 -vi 0 0 0

-You can select the initial windows size using the -size command line parameter, or start the tutorials in fullscreen using the -fullscreen
+You can select the initial windows size using the `-size` command line parameter, or start the tutorials in fullscreen using the `-fullscreen`
 parameter:

     ./tutorial00 -size 1024 1024
     ./tutorial00 -fullscreen

-Implementation specific parameters can be passed to the ray tracing core through the -rtcore command line parameter, e.g.:
+Implementation specific parameters can be passed to the ray tracing core through the `-rtcore` command line parameter, e.g.:

-    ./tutorial00 -rtcore verbose=2,threads=1,accel=bvh3.triangle1
+    ./tutorial00 -rtcore verbose=2,threads=1,accel=bvh4.triangle1

 The navigation in the interactive display mode follows the camera orbit model, where the camera revolves around the current center of interest.
-With the left mouse button you can rotate around the center of interest (the point initially set with -vi).
-Holding Control pressed while klicking the left mouse button rotates the camera around its location.
+With the left mouse button you can rotate around the center of interest (the point initially set with `-vi`).
+Holding Control pressed while clicking the left mouse button rotates the camera around its location.
 You can also use the arrow keys for navigation.

 You can use the following keys: